My name is Corey Badgerow and I am The Beanpole.

 This blog serves the purpose to illustrate the emotional landscape of my life, reconciling feelings about who I was in active addiction with the person I am now in recovery.
 This blog not only helps hold me accountable to my own program in recovery, but may it also encourage others along theirs as well.
 This blog reminds me that I have everything I need today and that I've come a long way from where I was.
 This blog rewards me with an outline of my success and personal growth in which I'm able to see through writing my experiences, helping me to organize the misery of my memories and removing the heaviness that I used to carry with me.
 It differentiates two roads that I've traveled; one walking through active addiction and the other serving as a platform for exploring the beautiful transformation that I have been gracefully been able to experience.

 I've made a lot of mistakes in my life, some pretty stupid ones too.
-I'm still facing the consequences for some of them to this day and some of them which I am still facing the consequences for too.
+I'm still facing the consequences for some of the mistakes to this day.
 No one is perfect, and we all make mistakes.
 What matters is that I'm here today and I'm making changes in order to stop living the kind of life that I was living.
 I went about each day in the past trying to run away from my past, trying to hide what I've been through and living my life in complete denial.
 I no longer run from my past, I no longer spend each day trying to be someone that I'm not.
 I'm come to a position today where I love myself and I am proud to be the person that I am today.
 I've made a lot of mistakes, yes, but I am not ashamed of who I am.

 Just a couple years ago, I was living my life as if I didn't care about myself at all or where my drug use would take me.
 I've chosen to live my life in recovery without the use of drugs so I am able to enjoy every moment in life while living up to my most authentic self each day.